 Ms. Surkin presented a vocal workshop at the Voice Foundation Symposium in Philadelphia.
 There she used a PowerPoint presentation given to voice teachers on “Teaching Singing to Blind or Low Vision Students”, which included the following: How Medication Affects the Singing Voice; Braille Music; Hygiene; and Various Pathologies.
 A demonstration voice lesson was given to two students, one with low vision and one with only light perception followed.
 She, also, gave this demonstration lecture at Columbia University through New York Singing Teachers Association (NYSTA) in their Master of Vocal Pedagogy Series.
 Most recently, the lecture was given for the doctors at Lighthouse International in New York, for their Grand Rounds Demonstration.
 She has also visited Shenyang, China where she gave a Vocal Master Class to the award winning Liaoning Choir.

-Charlotte Surkin successfully completed vocology internships at the Grabscheid Voice Center with Dr. Peak Woo and Dr. Linda Carroll in 2006 at Mt.
-Sinai Hospital and the Vox Humana Laboratory with Dr. Anat Keidar at St. Luke’s Roosevelt Hospital in 2002, both in New York.
-Ms. Surkin observed Dr. Carroll, Speech Pathologist, treat patients with various speech pathologies from loss of voice through teaching, post surgical therapy, and general misuse.
+Charlotte Surkin successfully completed vocology internships at the Grabscheid Voice Center with Dr. Peak Woo and Dr. Linda Carroll in 2006 at Mr. Sinai Hospital.
+Ms. Surkin observed Dr. Carroll, Speech Pathologist, treat patients with various speech pathologies from loss of voice through teaching, post surgical therapy, traumatic injuries and general misuse.
 She also observed and used spectrographs for patient analysis.
-For Dr. Peak Woo, Otolaryngologist, she observed him treating patients with various pathologies including treatment of Spasmodic Dysphonia as well as Vocal Fold Implant Surgery.
-For Dr. Keidar, Speech Pathologist, she observed her treat patients with various vocal pathologies, and she also, accompanied students on the piano.
+For Dr. Peak Woo, Otolaryngologist, she observed him treating patients with various pathologies including the treatment of Spasmodic Dysphonia, as well as Vocal Fold Implant Surgery.
+In 2002, Ms. Surkin did a vocology internship with Dr. Anat Keidar at St. Luke’s Roosevelt Hospital where she observed Dr. Keidar treat patients with various vocal pathologies as well as accompanying Dr. Keidar’s patients on the piano.

 Ms. Surkin has performed the alto solos in over 30 major oratorios with orchestra in the Tri-State area, including 2 performances of the Messiah in Carnegie Hall as well as the Kennedy Center.
 Some of these include performances of all of the great Bach works including the St. John and St. Matthew Passion, the Magnificat; the B Minor the Christmas Oratorio and several cantatas.
 She has also performed the Choral Fantasy, the Mass in C and the Ninth Symphony by Beethoven, the Brahms Alto Rhapsody, Judas Maccabeus by Handel, the Mass in B Minor and Mass in Time of War by Haydn; King David by Honegger, the Elijah by Mendelssohn, the Coronation Mass; Requiem, Vesperae Solennes de Confessore by Mozart; the Stabat Mater and Messe Solennelle by Rossini, the Verdi Requiem and the Vivaldi Gloria.